tuxnam/KQL-It-All/PwnKit-Sentinel-KQL.md

 **Note:** most modern EDR and vulnerability scanning solutions (Qualys, TVM on MDE...) should be able to at least detect your system as being vulnerable.

-If you send audit logs to Sentinel, using syslog, the default connecotr for Linux logs in Sentinel, you can simply look for execution of the *pkexec* command by a non-root user (successful or not, in any case it is good to know).
+If you send audit logs to Sentinel, using syslog, the default connector for Linux logs in Sentinel, you can simply look for execution of the *pkexec* command by a non-root user (successful or not, in any case it is good to know).
 Details of successfull or unsucessfull *pkexec* commands can for instance be found in *auth.log*, example (here a failed attempt):

 ```